data-for-change/anyway/docs/USERAPI.md

 ### Returns

-If no errors has occurred then you will get an empty HTTP 200 response.
-Otherwise, you will get one of the errors described in the errors section of this document.
+If no error has occurred then you will get an empty HTTP 200 response.
+Otherwise, you will get one of the errors described in the [errors](#Errors) section of this document.

 ## User registration

 Registering a user is the same as running [Authorization](#Authorization) and after that [User info update](#User-info-update).
 After the user has updated his info for the first time the user entry in the DB will be mark as registration completed.

 ## Get user info

 ### Description

-Return a JSON with the user data from the DB, User must be logged in.
+Return a JSON with the user info from the DB, User must be logged in.

 ### URL struct